pkhenrytsang/IPT/README.md

 	run 'make gpu' to compile the gpu binary
 	run 'make cpu' to compile the cpu binary
+	run 'make mpi' to compile the mpi binary
 	run 'make' to compile both cpu and gpu binaries.
 	run 'make install' to install to ~/bin/

 To run:

+	call 'IPT-mpi' for MPI binary
 	call 'IPT-cpu' for CPU-only binary
 	call 'IPT-gpu' for GPU-accelerated binary
 	call 'IPT-gpu --help' or 'IPT-gpu --help' for help

 Note:

 	This current code edited by the author is meant to be a standalone binary instead of being a functional library.
   This edited code also toke advantage of GPU acceleration in the computation process in addition to speedup for pure-CPU evaluations in the original code.

 Input: